vk4ice/VK-DMR/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Shoot me an email if you would like changes, alterations and additions.
-It's difficult keeping up with so much data, but if you would like a new analogue repeater added, email vk4ice@gmail.com
+It's difficult keeping up with so much data, but if you would like a new analogue repeater added, email vk4ice@gmail.com or Faraaz VK4FDB at fdsubs@mailbox.org

 Listen for me on VK DMR TG53